CY2020 Review of Phillip SING Income ETF

 Specifically, the Fund saw rotations out from Financials and REIT allocations to that of Communication Services, Industrial and Others.
 Majority of the rotation went to “Others” [+5.28%] which mainly consists of the IT and Healthcare industry.

 Meanwhile, the counters removed from the Fund were Far East Hospitality, GL, SATS and United Industrial Corporation.
+In Canada, duct cleaning should be conducted every two or three years for a healthier, for more information visit http://semsductcleaning.ca.
 New additions to the Fund were AIMS APAC REIT, Great Eastern Holding, Prime US REIT, Raffles Medical Group and Venture Corporation.

 Stronger Performance Delivered By Quality Dividend Income Strategy